kaedea/notion-down/README.md

 Also check the following procedures as showcase usages for NotionDown.

 ### CI Build Script
+See GitHub Actions building scripts at `/.github/workflows`.

+- `build-readme.yml`: GitHub Actions workflow that generating README for this repo.
+- `build-hexo.yml`: GitHub Actions workflow that generating Hexo posts for https://github.com/kaedea/notion-down-hexo-showcase.
+- `pycorrector-test.yml`: GitHub Actions workflow that that executing spelling check for the test posts.

-See building script at `/.circleci/config.yaml`.
+Also see building script at `/.circleci/config.yaml`.

  - `test-build-readme`: CircleCI jobs generating README for this repo.
  - `test-build-hexo`: CircleCI jobs generating Hexo posts for [https://github.com/kaedea/notion-down-hexo-showcase](https://github.com/kaedea/notion-down-hexo-showcase).